1960s in fashion: The miniskirt

-The definition of a miniskirt is a skirt with a hemline around 6, 7 inches above the knees.
+The definition of a miniskirt is a skirt with a hemline around 6-7 inches above the knees.
 During the 1950s, the miniskirt began appearing in science fiction films like Flight to Mars and Forbidden Planet.

 The miniskirt has not been unanimously attributed to a single designer.
 Rather, it is commonly acknowledged among historians that fashion designers like Mary Quant, André Courrèges, and John Bates all contributed to the popularity of the miniskirt in the 1960s.

 Quant, a London-born British designer, is frequently cited as one of the earliest proponents of the abbreviated silhouette.
 In 1955, Quant opened her boutique Bazaar on the fashionable King's Road in Chelsea district of London.
 By 1961, Bazaar had transitioned from selling imported Italian and Austrian designs to offering Quant's very own label, which featured unconventional ready-to-wear styles like the miniskirt.
 The so-called "Chelsea Look"—or "Chelsea Girl"—aesthetic became closely associated with Quant's miniskirts and her other bold, youthful silhouettes displayed and sold at Bazaar.
 The term miniskirt likely derives from a reference to the Morris Mini-Minor automobile, or Mini Cooper, introduced in 1959.
 The prefix mini began appearing in print in reference to skirts and dresses by 1965.
 However, as late as 1966, Quant herself continued to describe her designs simply as "short, short skirts," rather than using the term miniskirt.

 Courrèges was a French fashion designer who also began experimenting with hemlines in the early 1960s.
 He started to show space-age dresses that hit above the knee in late 1964.
 His clothes represented a couture version of the "Youthquake" street style and heralded the arrival of the "moon girl" look.

 As teen culture became stronger, the term "Youthquake" came to mean the power of young people.
 This was unprecedented before the 1960s.
 Before World War II, teenagers dressed and acted like their parents.
 Many settled down and began raising families when they were young, normally right after high school.
 They were often expected to work and assist their families financially.
-Therefore, youth culture begins to develop only after World War II, when the advancement of many technologies and stricter child labor laws became mainstream.
+Therefore, youth culture began to develop only after World War II, when the advancement of many technologies and stricter child labor laws became mainstream.
 Teenagers during this period had more time to enjoy their youth, and the freedom to create their own culture separate from their parents.
 Teens soon began establishing their own identities and communities, with their own views and ideas, breaking away from the traditions of their parents.
 The fabulous "little girl" look was introduced to USA—styling with Bobbie Brooks, bows, patterned knee socks and mini skirts.
 The miniskirt and the "little girl" look that accompanied it reflect a revolutionary shift in the way people dress.
 Instead of younger generations dressing like adults, they became inspired by childlike dress.